Definition of Solids

 Types of Solids

-Solids can be classified on the basis of the regular plans of constituent atoms, ions or molecules.
+Solids can be classified based on the regular plans of constituent atoms, ions, or molecules.
 There are two kinds of solids in this regard.

 (i) Crystalline Solids